ermyuriel/zendeskapi/README.md

 # zendeskapi

-Go implementation of Zendesk API methods, intended to facilitate Sunshine custom objects development.
+Reference Go implementation of Zendesk API methods to facilitate Sunshine custom objects development and integration.
+Used internally at Luuna.mx.

-Intended to be used as reference, as it was built for very specific purpose.
-Attribution, if warrented, is appreciated.
+Credit, if warranted, is appreciated.

 License